openhab/openhab-docs/tutorials/getting_started/index.md

 - All objects can be altered from anywhere the UI can be reached (including on mobile).
 - Things can be auto-discovered.
 - Items can be auto-created from Things (with a chance to edit).
-- The internal database is somewhat faster especially on resource-limited devices (e.g. Raspberry Pis) than the file parsing.
+- The internal database is somewhat faster, especially on resource-limited devices (e.g. Raspberry Pis) than the file parsing.
 - A backup of the internal database is created on every change.

 Cons:
-- Can be slower to reach one's goals if you already know what you're doing, if there's a lot of changing or duplicating involved etc.
+- Can be slower to reach one's goals if you already know what you're doing and if there's a lot of bulk changes or duplicating required.
 - Harder to remove obsolete stuff.
 - Some things cannot be configured with the UI yet (e.g. persistence).
-- You need to sit in front of a computer with access to the UI to make changes.
+- You need to sit in front of a device with access to the UI to make changes.

 It's possible to mix the two, for example use the UI for things and files for items, but avoid using both techniques at the same time in other cases.
 This tutorial targets new users.